queicherius/gw2api-client/docs/cache-storages.md

 ### `gw2api-client/build/cache/null`

-The default storage, does no caching at all.
+The default storage.
+Does no caching at all.

 ```js
 import cacheNull from 'gw2api-client/build/cache/null'